 Blisstitute practitioners make every effort to keep scheduled appointments.
-In the rare event of a need to reschedule, we commit to contacting our clients ASAP to negotiate another suitable session time or refunding any deposits in full.
+In the rare event that we need to reschedule, we commit to contacting our clients ASAP to negotiate another suitable session time or refunding any money paid in full.

 Training Course and Workshop Cancellation Policy

-Scheduled courses require a minimum number of participants to proceed (6).
-If the course is unable to proceed, The Blisstitute offers registered participants an option to reschedule to a future course OR request a full refund of any monies paid.
+Scheduled courses require a minimum number of participants to proceed.
+If any course is unable to proceed, The Blisstitute offers registered participants an option to reschedule to a future course OR to request a full refund of any monies paid.